grafana/agent/docs/flow/config-language/expressions/types_and_values.md

 ## Numbers
 River handles integers, unsigned integers and floating-point values as a single 'number' type which simplifies writing and reading River configuration files.

-When a value has to be decoded into a Go type, River will perform the necessary conversion.
-The language also supports defining numbers using the scientific e notation.

 ```
 3   == 3.00     // true